 To survive, head lice have to consume human blood.
 Lice can live as long as a full month and lay up to five eggs, known as nits, a day.

 Although there has been no research backing how hair dye can kill lice, informal evidence suggests that it can get rid of them.
 Head lice removal is not exactly simple, so it begs the question, “Does dyeing your hair kill head lice?”

 While there are many types of hair dye on the shelves, the one that’s said to kill head lice is permanent hair dye.
 Permanent hair dye contains a substance known as ammonia.
 Ammonia is an alkaline substance, which is a chemical that can create an inflaming gas.
 People believe that this is why hair dye has the potential to kill lice.
 Other hair dye products include hydrogen peroxide.

 However, while it’s speculated that hair dye can eliminate lice, the same cannot be said for the nits.
 Nits are protected by a hard shell that is impervious to the chemicals.
 This is why hair dye isn’t effective when it comes to destroying the nits before they hatch.

 How to Use Hair Dye to Kill Lice

 – Douse your scalp with a half and half solution of water and vinegar.
 Make sure that the vinegar has at least five percent acidity.
-Rub the mixture down your hair shafts, behind your ears and your neck.
-Leave it to situate for at least five to 15 minutes.
+Rub the mixture down your hair shafts, behind your ears, and your neck.
+Please leave it to sit for at least five to 15 minutes.
 If it starts to burn, rinse it off immediately.

-Keep in mind that there is no guarantee that using hair dye will completely eliminate head lice.
+Keep in mind that there is no guarantee using hair dye will eliminate head lice.
 Nor will it repel them or prevent you from being infested again.